 Enhancing People Motivation

-The core challenges they face are getting all the employees working in the same department to run them on the same track for any organization.
-It becomes quite tedious for individuals to calculate a measurement to handle the process to store and share the data.
+The core challenges they face are getting all the workers working in the same department to run them on the same track for any organization.
+It becomes quite tedious for individuals to calculate a measurement to handle the operation to store and share the data.

 Usually, the people, especially developers, find it quite cumbersome to handle the application building’s complete coding structure.
-They need to share the code with other employees to enhance the efficiency of the project.
+They demand to share the code with other employees to enhance the efficiency of the project.